-Ongoing Activities and Functions Priority Actions & Projects for 2022-23 Indicators Planned expenditure 2022-23 Responsible Department Programs and events To deliver programs and events to meet community Delivery of 1000 Books Before school Providing over 1,650 events in libraries annually.
-Base Budget Library Services outcomes and interests.
-Catering for over 55,000 attendances at events annually.
+Ongoing Activities and Functions Priority Actions & Projects for 2022-23 Service Delivery Delivered as Responsible Department Programs and events To deliver programs and events to meet community outcomes and interests.
+Delivery of 1000 Books Before school Providing over 1,650 events in libraries annually.
+Base Budget Library Services Catering for over 55,000 attendances at events annually.
 Over 21,000 attendances to children's story time and baby rhyme time STEM programs and services Base Budget Library Services Ongoing development and delivery of STEM services and programs Robotics Community Information Maintaining a current Community Information Base Budget Library Services Ensure community information services are current and available Database